xehpuk/codewars/parse-a-linked-list-from-a-string/README.md

 ## Task

-Create a function `parse` which accepts exactly one argument `string`/`$string`/`s` (or similar, depending on the language) which is a string representation of a linked list.
-Your function must return the corresponding linked list, constructed from instances of the `Node` class.
+Create a function `parse` which accepts exactly one argument `string`/`$string`/`s`/`strrep` (or similar, depending on the language) which is a string representation of a linked list.
+Your function must return the corresponding linked list, constructed from instances of the `Node` class/struct/type.
 The string representation of a list has the following format: the value of the node, followed by a whitespace, an arrow and another whitespace (`" -> "`), followed by the rest of the linked list.
-Each string representation of a linked list will end in `"null"`/`"NULL"`/`"nil"`/`"nullptr"` depending on the language you are undertaking this Kata in.
+Each string representation of a linked list will end in `"null"`/`"NULL"`/`"nil"`/`"nullptr"`/`"null()"` depending on the language you are undertaking this Kata in.
 For example, given the following string representation of a linked list:

 ```php
 "1 -> 2 -> 3 -> NULL"